allfed/LosingIndustryCropYields/README.md

 🌾📈 `LosingIndustryCropYields`
 ==============================

-Code and notebooks for calculating crop metrics (e.g. yield) in a loss of industry scenario.
+Code and notebooks for calculating crop yield in a loss of industry scenario.
 Used in ALLFED research projects.

 Code can be run either in the interactive Colab environment (in which case